renovatebot/renovate/lib/modules/datasource/galaxy-collection/readme.md

-By default the `ansible-galaxy` collection will lookup you dependencies on https://galaxy.ansible.com.
+By default the `ansible-galaxy` collection will lookup your dependencies on https://galaxy.ansible.com.

 However, you can override that behavior by either specifying a `source` in your `requirements.yaml` file or write a `packageRule` to provide other registryURLs.
 This allows you to use renovate with a private automation hub.